finlaymc1/scripts-arcpy/README.md

 # scripts-arcpy
 ## Scripts for working with ArcGis Pro and Python

-This repository is designed to provide an overview of how you can ArcGis Pro and Python to conduct geospatial analysis and automate geoprocessing workflows
+This repository is designed to provide an overview of how you can use ArcGis Pro and Python to conduct geospatial analysis and automate geoprocessing workflows

 Topics covered:
 1. The basics